Turkey Hunting Regulations

 You may obtain conservation permits in addition to any other turkey permit you’ve obtained.

 Turkey conservation permits are available from nonprofit conservation organizations.
-The organizations usually sell the permits at fund- raising banquets.
-A list of organizations selling conservation permits for Utah’s 2021 turkey season will be available at wildlife.utah.gov by late December 2020.
+The organizations usually sell the permits at fundraising banquets.
+A list of organiza-tions selling conservation permits for Utah’s 2023 turkey season will be available at wildlife.utah.gov/conservation-permits by late December 2022.

 Cooperative Wildlife Management Unit permits

 You can enjoy hunting turkeys on private property in Utah through the state’s Coopera- tive Wildlife Management Unit (CWMU) pro- gram.
 Here’s how the CWMU program works:

 Private lands can become CWMUs if the landowners work with the Division to manage the land for turkeys.
 Private landowners who own land that qualifies as a CWMU are given permits they can sell to hunters.
 In return, the landowners agree to allow an equal number of public hunters—those who obtain CWMU permits through the state’s drawing—onto their CWMUs to hunt.

 You can obtain a CWMU permit in one of two ways: you can either apply for one in the turkey drawing, or you can contact a CWMU operator directly to inquire about purchasing a permit.
 For a list of CWMU operators, visit wildlife.utah.gov/CWMU.

 For more information about obtaining a CWMU permit, contact the nearest Division office.

 Poaching-reported reward permits